matloff/TidyverseSkeptic/README.md

 Indeed, for many of them, **tapply()** epitomizes what's wrong with base-R.

-Indeed, when the Tidyverse was first developed, Prof. Rogern Peng gave a keynote talk, *Teaching R to New Users--from tapply to the Tidyverse*, also presented as [a Web page](https://simplystatistics.org/posts/2018-07-12-use-r-keynote-2018/).
+Indeed, when the Tidyverse was first developed, Prof. Roger Peng gave a keynote talk, *Teaching R to New Users--from tapply to the Tidyverse*, also presented as [a Web page](https://simplystatistics.org/posts/2018-07-12-use-r-keynote-2018/).